Computing isogenies from modular equations in genus two: Background on modular forms and isogenies

+We say that $A$ has \emph{real multiplication by~$\Z_K$} if it is endowed with a real multiplication structure.
+We sometimes use this terminology when $\iota$ is not explicitly given: we then make an implicit choice of a real multiplication embedding.

+As in the Siegel case, the coarse moduli space of p.p.~abelian surfaces over~$\C$ with real multiplication by~$\Z_K$ can be constructed complex-analytically.
+For each $t = (t_1,t_2)\in\Half_1^2$, the complex torus

-is naturally endowed with the structure of a principally polarized abelian surface over~$\C$, and has a real multiplication embedding~$\iota_K(t)$ given by multiplication via~$\Sigma$.
+can be endowed with the structure of a p.p.~abelian surface over~$\C$, and admits a real multiplication embedding~$\iota_K(t)$ given by multiplication via~$\Sigma$.
 It is also endowed with the basis of differential forms